woodssss/DNN-for-PDE/README.md

 ```
 run fpnn.py
 ```
+Notice that this method works quite well on convergence to equilibrium.
+By using small eps, such as eps = 0.01, 0.001, 0.0001, the neural net gives good approximation to equilibrium by plugging in t=0.1.
 ### Change of variable
 Define f(t,x) = exp(-g(t,x))/c(t), where c(t) is a normalized constant that only depends on time.
 When recover f(t,x) from g(t,x), the expontial function ensure the positivity and division by the normalized constant ensure the mass conservation.
 And we now working with system g_t = xg_x + g_xx - g_x^2 -1 + I(t), here I(t) = \frac{\int g_t exp(-g) dx} {\int exp(-g) dx}.
 See detail in Reference.
 ```
 run fp_chv_nn.py
 ```
-Note that above two approaches are continuous time approachs, which is unlike to perform well on stiff system.
-Thus we introduce discrete time approach in following part, the stiffness problem can be resolved by leveraging the high order Runge-Kutta methods.
+Note that above two approaches are continuous time approachs.
+Beside, we introduce discrete time approach in following part, the stiffness problem can be resolved by leveraging the high order Runge-Kutta methods.
 ### Discrete time method
 In this part, we consider a modified system: to see the long time behavior, we scale time variable t by t` = \eps t, then we have following new system
 ```